 Negril Sunset © pshanson

-Jamaica's western coastline is a laid-back: there is little to do other than sit back, relax and enjoy the renowned gorgeous sunsets in between beach-lounging and partying.
-At the centre of this hedonistic haven is the sunny resort town of Negril, dubbed the 'capital of casual'.
+Jamaica's western coastline is extremely laid-back.
+There's little to do other than sit back, relax and enjoy the renowned sunsets in between beach-lounging and partying.
+At the centre of this hedonistic haven is the sunny resort town of Negril, dubbed the 'Capital of Casual'.

 Become our Negril Travel Expert